 Other Elf on the Shelf Alternatives

 There are some truly delightful alternatives to Elf on the Shelf.
-People are so creative.
+People are so creative during the Advent season.
 Here are a few other noteworthy ones.
 I personally love Shepherd’s Treasure, the book, cards, and missions align with my family’s values and heart during Christmas.
 However, I don’t pretend to think that this will work for every family.

 Here are other Elf on the Shelf Alternatives that are not necessarily Christian-themed.

 I would like to give a round of applause to the creators of Kindness Elves!
 Anna is from the UK and she designed these to be used in a variety of situations like schools and daycares.
 They can also be used at home to encourage your children to spread kindness in unusual and productive ways.
 You can order the dolls separately on Amazon.
 The whole point of the Kindness Elves is for children to perform kind acts and good deeds to each other and other adults.

 5. North Pole Ninjas